False Teachings of David Wilkerson Exposed

 Wilkerson is preaching revival and a great harvest BEFORE Christ returns.
 Scripture indicates otherwise.
 There is no scriptural foundation for Revival in the Church age during the end times.

 Look up the word "Revival" in any concordance and you will see that whenever it is used in relation to the end times all such scriptures were meant for Israel, not the Church.
-The Church has been promised aspostasy instead.
+The Church has been promised aspostasy instead and a big portion of that is to to Replacement Theology.
 AFTER Christ returns THEN the devil will be cast away--and not before.

 Wilkerson also refers to an "army full of faith" which is another MSOG keyword, i.e., referring to Joel's army.